sweeks/multiviewer/docs/multiviewer-specification.md

 ```

 The fullscreen window and the pip window are distinct active windows.
 Even when multiview,
-`show_pip` is relevant, because it affect whether we show the pip window when we next
+`fullscreen_mode` matters, because it affects what we show when we next switch to
-switch to fullscreen.
-In multiview, `full_window` and `pip_window` are not meaningful,
+fullscreen.
+In multiview, `full_window` and `pip_window` are not meaningful, because other
-because other aspects of state will determine them when we switch to fullscreen.
+aspects of state will determine them when we switch to fullscreen.

 Finally, for pip layouts, the multiviewer has state for each TV that says where the pip
 window is, when that TV is fullscreen.